Kalwing/job-ready-project/README.md

 * [ ] Ian goodfellow's Deep learning (https://github.com/janishar/mit-deep-learning-book-pdf/blob/master/complete-book-pdf/deeplearningbook.pdf)
 * [x] [The Unreasonable Effectiveness of Data](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/35179.pdf)
 * [x] Learn Latex mathematical notation and markdown by formatting some of your writing.
 Export those to pdf with pandoc and experiments with some themes.
-* [ ] [Typing club](https://www.typingclub.com/) and [keybr](https://www.keybr.com/) to learn touch typing.
+* [ ] [keybr](https://www.keybr.com/) to learn touch typing.
 At first touch type only during those exercise, but switch to full time when you get to a good 20wpm on the full keyboard.
 This will avoid pain in your hands.

 ## Tier 4 - Research
 Now you should be quite good in python, so we'll dig into more programming languages.
 You could work on a programming language in parallel to the sciences courses, or not.
 In any case, try to avoid doing more than two courses/project at the same time.